AnkitSingh1827/Smart-To-Do-List/README.md

 - If the server command errors, ensure Python or Node.js is installed and the terminal's current directory is the project folder.
 - Use `start http://localhost:8000` (PowerShell) to automatically open the browser.
 ---

-## 🌐 How to Deploy to Vercel

-This project includes a `vercel.json` file, which makes it incredibly easy to deploy to Vercel.
-The configuration automatically routes visitors to the `public/index.html` file.